 - Private Foothills Tour — Take a four hour trek through the Foothills of Denver.
 There are many stops built into the tour.
 If you have kids, make sure to stop at Dinosaur Ridge, which is optional.

 Colorado was the first state to legalize recreational marijuana, which might not impact your life in Denver as much as you think.
+You may smell it, but you’ll rarely see people partaking, as it is still illegal to smoke in public.
 According to a survey by the Colorado Department of Public Health, only 13.6% of residents partake in recreational marijuana use, and fewer of them smoke every day.
 While this figure is much larger than the national average, some argue that many pot smokers in other states keep their habit behind closed doors.
-Regardless of where you stand on this issue, there are some things you should know.
+Regardless of where you stand on this issue, there are some things you should know, as that Rocky Mountain High is a big part of life in Denver.

-- If you wish to smoke pot in your apartment, make sure it is allowed in your lease agreement before you light up.
+- If you wish to smoke pot in your home, make sure it is allowed in your lease agreement before you light up.

-- You must be over the age of 21 to buy and legally smoke pot in Colorado.
+- You must be over the age of 21 to buy and consume pot in Colorado.

 - Public use of marijuana is illegal, so don’t expect to find people lighting up in the streets.

-- Certain hotels restrict the use of marijuana on their premises, so be sure to find a smoke-friendly establishment if you’re planning a trip and wish to smoke.
+- Certain hotels and AirBnbs restrict the use of marijuana on their premises, so be sure to find a smoker-friendly establishment if you’re planning a trip and wish to smoke.

-- Just because marijuana use is illegal, that doesn’t mean your boss has to agree.
-Your company can legally administer drug tests and create policies banning the use of marijuana.
+- Just because marijuana use is legal doesn’t mean your boss has to agree.
+Your company can administer drug tests and create policies banning the use of marijuana.

 - If pregnant, the CDPH advises strongly against the use of marijuana.
 If any newborn baby tests positive for THC, the hospital is advised to contact child protective services.